Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • Location - rental

-• Boite manuelle / transmission automatique - manual / automatic transmission
+• Boite manuelle / transmission automatique - manual transmission / automatic transmission

 • La clim - air conditioning